My Forking Life

 Is Jamaican ginger beer healthy?

-This ginger beer is packed full of ginger root which has powerful anti-inflammatory properties.
-Ginger also helps boost the immune system, helping to prevent colds and flu.
+This ginger beer is packed full of ginger root, which has powerful anti-inflammatory properties.
+Ginger also boosts the immune system, helping prevent colds and flu.

 Does ginger beer settle the stomach?

-This natural ginger beer is ideal as ginger root aids the digestive process so is good for your gut health too.
-It helps to settle the stomach, combating any nausea or ill effects from over eating.
+This natural ginger beer is ideal, as ginger root aids digestion, so it is good for your gut health too.
+It helps settle the stomach, combating nausea or other ill effects from overeating.

 If you have tried this Jamaican Ginger Beer recipe, or any other recipe on my blog, then please rate it and let me know how it turned out in the comments below!